kyngs/LibreLogin/README.md

 ## Considerations

-- when using on Proxy, you need to secure your limbo
+- when using on proxy, you need to secure your limbo

 ## Platforms